Seham-Nasr/XAI_seminar/README.md

 1- Train the Model from Scratch: Start by training the model using the provided dataset.
 After training, test the model with the available metrics and save it for the subsequent step of post-hoc explanation.

-2- Use a Pre-Trained Model: Alternatively, you can use the pre-trained model available at _'/XAI_seminar/trained_model/Speech_CNN.h5'_ to skip the training phase.
+2- Use a Pre-Trained Model: Alternatively, you can use the pre-trained model available at _'/XAI_seminar/trained_model/Speech_CNN.h5'_ to skip the training phase and start directly with the notebook called _'SHAP_XAI4SER.ipynb'_.

 **Final Step: Generating SHAP Explanations**